 I spent a few minutes contemplating the end of the Tebault/Passera family line.
 Bill’s father had died when Bill was a baby, and his mother had died in 2000, followed by his brother, Phillip in 2001.
 When my Bill died in 2003, no one was left.
 No parents, siblings, nieces or nephews, as neither Bill nor his brother had had any children.
 And then a hurricane (presumably) came along and wiped away the family tomb.
 Ashes to ashes; dust to dust.

 Speaking of storms, the rain was really coming down hard, and I needed to move along.
 I rode over to the Funeral Home, where a covered driveway allowed me to take a break from the storm and refuel with a snack bar before biking on to the Convention Center.
-My hopes that the storm would give me a break for the six mile ride were dashed as the winds only got more intense.
-I couldn’t wait any longer, as I had to get to my booth in time to finish the set up before the Exhibit Hall opened at noon!
+My hopes that the storm would give me a break for the six mile ride ahead of me were dashed, as the winds only got more intense.
+I couldn’t wait any longer, as I had to get to my booth in time to finish the set up before the Exhibit Hall opened at noon.

-So, with my poncho over me, and a plastic bag over the tote bag in my bike basket, My shoes and feet were already soaking wet from the puddles around the tombs, but I wasn’t really thinking about my wet feet once I started pedaling.
+So, with my poncho over me, and a plastic bag over the tote bag in my bike basket, I headed out of the cemetery.
+My shoes and feet were already soaking wet from the puddles around the tombs, but I wasn’t really thinking about my wet feet once I started pedaling.
 It was one heck of an adventure biking in the storm.
 I felt like I was working so hard just to move forward.
 At times, the rain was coming down so hard, I could barely see out my glasses.
-I worried that I might not know the difference between an exciting adventure and taking stupid risks, especially when the winds were strong enough to blow and the bike around on the road!
+I worried that I might not know the difference between an exciting adventure and taking stupid risks, especially when the winds were strong enough to blow both me and the bike around on the road!